 The purpose of this book is to make it easy for the students who dissect cadavers to memorize anatomy.
 To serve this purpose, this book concentrates on accessible and easy-to-read stories rather than focusing on exhaustive details.
 Fittingly, this book is entitled ¡°Memory Booster of Regional Anatomy.¡± This book is neither complete nor thorough to be exact.
 Some notes to keep in mind regarding this book are as follows.

 First, osteology is not incorporated into the book; bone structures are not delineated.
 We, the authors, have just included a list of essential bone structures in the prologue.
-In South Korea, medical school students learn osteology by themselves prior to taking anatomy classes.
+In South Korea, medical school students learn osteology by themselves prior to taking anatomy class.

 Second, we also have not provided organized tables on muscles (origin, insertion, action, and innervation), because these tables would only serve the purpose of a dictionary.
 We recommend readers to refer to other sources for the details.